1jour1vin

 About the wine:

-Aged for 11 months in large oak casks, the 2023 Fleurie Les Marrans reveals an expressive bouquet of rose petals, sweet spices, candied peel, cherries, and blackberries.
-Medium- to full-bodied, it offers ripe, succulent flavors without any sense of heaviness, maintaining an elegance supported by supple, powdery tannins.
+Aged for 11 months in large oak barrels, the 2023 Fleurie Les Marrans reveals an expressive bouquet of rose petals, sweet spices, candied bark, cherries, and blackberries.
+Medium- to full-bodied, it offers ripe, succulent flavors without any sense of heaviness, maintaining an elegance supported by supple, velvety tannins.
 A charming wine, ready to drink now.

 RVF - The French Wine Review / Guide to the Best Wines of France